-Team Teaching and the Role of ALTs in Japanese Elementary School English Education
+1. Team Teaching and the Role of ALTs in Japanese Elementary School English Education

-Assistant language teachers (ALTs) have played a crucial role in secondary English education in Japan for 35 years (Council of Local Authorities for International Relations [CLAIR], 2022).
-From the beginning, ALTs have participated in team-teaching settings, where homeroom teachers (HRTs) ostensibly take the lead classroom management role (MEXT, 2017,
+Assistant Language Teachers (ALTs) have played a crucial role in secondary English education in Japan for 35 years (CLAIR, 2022).
+From the beginning, ALTs have participated in team teaching settings where homeroom teachers (HRTs) ostensibly take the lead classroom management role (MEXT 2017, 2018).

-2018).
 Based on recent changes to national English education policies, however, ALTs have been introduced into elementary education, and the system is currently in a period of transition.
-A wide-scale survey by Yoshida et al. (2017) and a follow-up study by Kano and Ozeki (2018) revealed that with the mandatory inclusion of English, ALTs' responsibilities have increased significantly, creating a situation where the line between the HRT and the ALT as to who is the lead teacher-an issue which determines allocation of various workload responsibilities, including meeting attendance, grading, and classroom management-has become blurred.
-Concurrently, elementary English education continues to experience other drastic changes, such as the increasing number of Japanese specialized English teachers (SETs) being placed in elementary classrooms.
-Although the qualifications and requirements for becoming an SET have not been clearly outlined (or regulated), and their ranks are currently being filled in an ad hoc manner, SETs have now come to represent a substantial portion of the teachers working in elementary English education (MEXT, 2022).
-Along with the adoption of new official textbooks and the introduction of digital equipment and materials, the changes wrought by the increase of SETs into classrooms have converged to create a situation in flux, and although there are many variables influencing the relation between ALTs, HRTs, and SETs, a consistent and principled training strategy has yet to be clearly articulated.
+A wide-scale survey by Sophia University (2017) and a follow-up study by Kano and Ozeki (2018) revealed that with the mandatory inclusion of English, ALTs' responsibilities have increased significantly, creating a situation where the line between the HRT and the ALT as to who is the lead teacher, an issue which determines allocation of various workload responsibilities, including meeting attendance, grading, and classroom management, has become blurred.
+Concurrently, elementary English education is continuing to experience other drastic changes, such as the increasing number of Japanese specialized English teachers (SETs) being placed in elementary classrooms.
+Although the qualifications and requirements for becoming an SET have not been clearly outlined (or regulated), and their ranks are currently being filled in an ad hoc manner, SETs have now come to represent a substantial portion of the teachers working in elementary English education (MEXT 2022a).
+Along with the adoption of new official textbooks and the introduction of digital equipment and materials, the changes wrought by the increase of SETs into classrooms have converged to create a situation in flux, and while there are many variables influencing the relation between ALTs, HRTs, and SETs, a consistent and principled training strategy has yet to be clearly articulated.

-Implementation of Specialized English Teachers
+2. Implementation of Specialized English Teachers

-According to MEXT (2022), specialized English teachers 2 are teachers who are solely responsible for foreign language education and who are not assigned a homeroom of their own.
-As noted, the number of SETs being deployed in elementary schools has seen a marked increase recently, jumping from 9,691 in 2019 to 38,686 in 2021 (MEXT, 2020 & 2022).
-MEXT (2022) recommends that the lessons be designed by licensed teachers.
+According to MEXT (2022b), specialized English teachers are teachers who are solely responsible for foreign language education and who are not assigned a homeroom of their own.
+As noted, the number of SETs being deployed in elementary schools has seen a marked increase recently, jumping from 9,691 in 2019 to 38,686 in 2021 (MEXT, 2020 & 2022a).
+The latest report issued by MEXT (2022b) recommends the lessons designed by licensed teachers.
 The survey also reflects the continuing fluidity of the current situation, with HRTs teaching 50.8% of elementary English classes, SETs handling 37.9%, and other categories of teachers, such as those in charge of other subjects and part-time teachers, conducting the rest of the classes as the main teacher.
-Additionally, SETs were often dispatched to other schools from their own home school, as "roving" SETs, who do not have a specific "home" school but travel around a particular district handling English classes.
+Additionally, SETs were often dispatched to other schools from their own home school, or are 'roving' SETs, who do not have a specific 'home' school but travel around a particular district handling English classes.

-Because SETs are a newly implemented and rapidly growing category of teacher, there is limited research beyond MEXT reports detailing precisely how they are being integrated into their respective school systems.
+Since SETs are a newly implemented and rapidly growing category of teacher, there is limited research beyond MEXT reports detailing precisely how they are being integrated into their respective school systems.
 Research thus far does not fully treat the variety of circumstances under which SETs are working, nor has it analyzed the qualifications, experience, and demographics of the teachers placed in the SET position.